Integral topological Hochschild homology of connective complex K-theory: Descent Spectral Sequence

-Next, make arbitrary choices for all $b_i$'s that have not already been defined.
-We shall redefine $t_k$'s inductively in $k\geq 2$ so that (b) holds.
-Suppose that we have chosen $t_{k-1}$.
+\textbf{Step 2: choosing $b_i$'s for $i\neq1,p-1$ to satisfy (b) and (c). }Make arbitrary choices for all $\ol{b_i}$'s that have not already been defined.
+We shall redefine $\ol{t_k}$'s inductively in $k(\geq 2)$ so that (b) holds.
+Suppose that we have chosen $\ol{t_{k-1}}$.
 By Proposition \ref{prop:hopf}, we have